foopod/blog6/_posts/bsp-dungeon.md

 Let's generate some padding for the 4 edges of our room.
 And add a quick function to see if a cell in our room is inside the padding region.

-For padding, we will just use a `Vector4i`.
+For padding, we will just use a `Vector4i`, one value for each of up, down, left and right.
 Below we are randomizing to either 2 or 3 cells of padding.

 ``` gdscript
 var padding = Vector4i(